-They are more talkative and oh boy! they sure do ask lots of questions!
-We do and we don’t celebrate Halloween because of culture differences, weather, mood we are in, etc… any reason one can think of.
+They are more talkative and oh, boy!
+They sure do ask lots of questions!
+We do, and we don’t celebrate Halloween because of cultural differences, weather, the mood we are in, etc.… any reason one can think of.
 And trying to figure out what to make or cook has been a bit of a challenge because everything is double or triple the sugar content.
-Adults always say they will be going on a diet after the holidays but I think we should do the same for kids also.
+Adults always say they will be going on a diet after the holidays, but I think we should do the same for kids also.
 Diet time for them after Halloween!

-The recipe has been updated to add lime juice, and almond extract.
-One thing I noticed when I made this dessert the first time is, by not removing the cream filling in the Oreo cookies, the crust was too moist and overall the dessert was too sweet.
+The recipe has been updated to add lime juice and almond extract.
+I noticed when I made this dessert the first time because by not removing the cream filling in the Oreo cookies, the crust was too moist, and overall, the dessert was too sweet.

-I opted for a thinner crust because the filling is a bit too much and I used organic sugar instead of Truvia Baking Blend also.
-But besides that, it is a nice creation, good dessert to enjoy anytime.
+I opted for a thinner crust because the filling is a bit too much, and I used organic sugar instead of Truvia Baking Blend.
+But besides that, it is a nice creation, a good dessert to enjoy anytime.
 By the way, this is a winner with kids.